LemmaEOF/glowcase/README.md

 ### Hyperlink Block

-Appears as a floating, billboarded 🌐 symbol.
+Appears as a floating 🌐 symbol, and:
 - Displays a custom title on hover
 - Requests to open a custom external link on use